xogroup/values/README.md

 * Encourage pair programming and find other ways to share knowledge in and outside of your team
 * Perform code reviews
 * Publish your personal goals openly and align them vertically
-* Leverage various communication channels such as Slack"
+* Leverage various communication channels such as Slack

 **GET BETTER EVERY DAY**